 Thursday

-My friend Sue Schmidt alerted me to New York Times article on the complexities of teaching children to be empathetic.
+My friend Sue Schmidt alerted me to a New York Times article on the complexities of teaching children to be empathetic.
 We have but to look at America’s sociopathic president to realize the importance of connecting with others.
 That we will always come up short doesn’t mean we shouldn’t try.
 In fact, making the effort is one of life’s most rewarding activities.

 But how does one learn to feel another’s pain?
 Literature provides one path, but the literature must be taught in a particular way.
 One can’t just have students answering dry, testable questions.
 They must have the opportunity to explore their own emotional responses.